Roll20/roll20-character-sheets/StarWars5E/README.md

 * Added calculation that will generate starting suite capacity based on ship size on the the suite tab
 * Added cost and grade to the suites modifications repeating list
 ##### SHIP OPTIONS TAB
-* Added options panel on ship sheet that allows for choosing Proficently or Expertly Equipped to allow overriding skills rolls
+* Added options panel on ship sheet that allows for choosing Proficiently or Expertly Equipped to allow overriding skills rolls
 * Moved existing armor and shield repeating list here to try to ensure legacy sheets using it do not break, it can now be used for custom armor

 ## 2019-08-20